Microscopic optical potentials from a Greens function approach: Introduction

 Feshbach provided an early formal derivation of the OP in terms of the structure of the composite system \cite{Feshbach1958}.
-This approach connects explicitly the OP with the underlying many-body Hamiltonian, the resulting OP being, by construction, complex and non-local, and the real and imaginary parts are connected by the Kramers-Kronig dispersion relations.
-From a microscopic perspective, the nonlocality of the optical potential arises because the underlying nucleon-nucleon effective interaction is inherently nonlocal \cite{ArellanoB2018}.
-Additionally, even if we assume that the effective interaction between nucleons is local, nonlocal contributions to OP would still emerge from the Fock exchange term and the dynamical virtual excitations of the composite many-body system which contribute to the dispersive energy dependence of the OP \cite{MahauxBBD1985}.
+This approach connects explicitly the OP with the underlying many-body Hamiltonian, the resulting OP being, by construction, complex and non-local {(here non-local refers to the coordinate-space representation)}, and the real and imaginary parts are connected by the Kramers-Kronig dispersion relations.
+From a microscopic perspective, the nonlocality of the optical potential arises because the underlying nucleon-nucleon effective interaction is inherently non-local \cite{ArellanoB2018}.
+Additionally, even if we {consider a} {local but finite-range} interaction between nucleons, non-local contributions to the OP would still emerge from the Fock exchange term and the dynamical virtual excitations of the composite many-body system which contribute to the dispersive energy dependence of the OP \cite{MahauxBBD1985}. {A more detailed discussion on causes of nonlocalities in OPs can be found in Ref. \cite{FraserAKC2008} }

-In this paper, we present a framework inspired by the Feshbach approach to obtain the first (to our knowledge) OP derived from the valence shell model.
-We illustrate the general approach with the neutron ($n$) + $^{24}$Mg elastic scattering reaction, for incident energies up to around 8 MeV.
-In order to benchmark our implementation, we reproduce earlier results of proton ($p$) elastic scattering on $^{40}$Ca, obtained within a more schematic structure model \cite{RaoRS1973}.
-A distinctive trait of the present approach is the implementation of an iterative method for the calculation of the Green's function, enforcing its consistency with the calculated OP.
+In this paper, we present a framework inspired by the Feshbach approach to obtain the first (to our knowledge) OP derived from the valence shell model. {This framework has similarities with the other structure-based methods mentioned above, but uses the rich structure of the composite nucleus calculated using multiple valance shells.} We illustrate the general approach with the neutron ($n$) + $^{24}$Mg elastic scattering reaction, for incident energies up to around 8 MeV.
+To benchmark our implementation {of the Feshbach formalism}, we first reproduce earlier results of proton ($p$) elastic scattering on $^{40}$Ca, obtained within a more schematic structure model \cite{RaoRS1973}.
+A distinctive trait of the present approach {compared to the earlier works} is the implementation of an iterative method for the calculation of the Green's function, enforcing its consistency with the calculated OP.